julielerman/PluralsightEFCore2GettingStarted/README.md

 # Pluralsight Course: EF Core 2: GettingStarted
+## I have updated all of the projects to use  EF Core 2.2
 Sample code for my "EF Core 2: Getting Started" course released Feb 2018
-THIS FOLDER CONTAINS SOLUTIONS THAT HAVE BEEN UPDATED TO EF Core 2.2, dotnet core 2.2 and asp.net core 2.2

 This is the source code for Pluralsight course EF Core 2: Getting Started.
-I have updated all of the projects to use  EF Core 2.1.

 Most of these changes are just package ref changes in the csproj files.

-The only code change I made is in the Module 3 after and Module 4 after, program.cs, where there is a new method to demonstrate a change to batching in EF COre 2.1.
+The only code changes I made are:

+* in the Module 3 after and Module 4 after, program.cs, where there is a new method to demonstrate a change to batching in EF COre 2.1.
 By default, batching is only used when there are 4 or more commands to send to the database.
+* I have updated the logging syntax used in the DbContext files to reflect the simpler APIs in 2.2.
+You'll find this code in the BEFORE and AFTER solutions with comments to explain

 You can watch the course at: http://bit.ly/2oBvekc.